This article provides you

 This is not really a couple of pages long cheat sheet.
 It’s a Linux command reference that goes over 50 pages.

-I wouldn’t call it a book because it never goes in details but it does show you all the basic Linux commands and their usage.
+I wouldn’t call it a book because it never goes into detail but it does show you all the basic Linux commands and their usage.

 In this Linux networking commands cheat sheet, you’ll get a list of Linux utilities and commands for managing servers and networks.
 A good reference point for Linux sysadmins.